teixeluis/zte-lte-modem/README.md

  * add more sensors for other modem features;
  * add service for sending SMS through the modem;
  * use async library for the http communication (aiohttp or aiohttp_requests);
+ * understand purpose of some of the modem API query parameters.

 ## References